RyanJKS/Web-App-DevOps-Project/README.md

 #### Build Pipeline Configuration
 - **Build Trigger:** The pipeline triggers automatically on any push to the main branch of the GitHub repository.
+- **Docker Hub Integration:** A service connection between Azure DevOps and Docker Hub was established using a personal access token created on Docker Hub.
 - **Docker Build and Push:** A Docker task is included to build the application image and push it to Docker Hub, using the same image name and tagging conventions as in the local development environment.

 #### Release Pipeline and Integration
-- **Docker Hub Integration:** A service connection between Azure DevOps and Docker Hub was established using a personal access token created on Docker Hub.
-- **AKS Integration:** An Azure Kubernetes Service connection was set up within Azure DevOps to enable direct deployment to the AKS cluster.
+- **Azure Resource Manager Connection (AKS Integration)**: Establish a connection to Azure using the Service Principal (Manual) in order to connect to the AKS cluster.
 - **Deployment Configuration:** The pipeline is configured with a **Deploy to Kubernetes** task using the `kubectl deploy` command, targeting the AKS cluster.
 This task deploys the application using the Kubernetes manifest file from our source repository.

 #### Validation and Testing of the CI/CD Pipeline